 - staff costs or volunteer expenses

 - insurances

 - software licences

 - venue hire

 - membership or affiliation fees to a governing body

 - 'overheads' such as rent or utility bills

+- Resources to run activities or groups

+- Marketing materials

 There are some revenue costs that we do not fund under our grants programme.
 These are specified in the main guidance notes and include: stand-alone professional fees and day-to-day maintenance and repairs.
 We expect organisations to be financially sustainable enough to meet these kinds of costs through good governance and planning.